iAmMrinal0/prestoToDoBook/presto-components/ui.md

 ## Handling UI Actions

-We handle actions from the screen by defining types for expected types.
+We handle actions from the screen by defining types for expected actions.
 In our case, the possible actions could be:

 * Adding a Todo item
 * Deleting a Todo item